I’m finding it pretty important to guard my inputs lately—to be careful about what I’m letting in, so that I can really show up well for my family.

-Today I wanted to share some of the most nourishing inputs I’ve been enjoying.
+Today I want to share some of the most nourishing inputs I’ve been enjoying.

-I’ll share something to read, something to watch, and something to listen to… first, for you.
-And then also, with your kids!
+I’ll share something to read, something to watch, and something to listen to: first for you, and then with your kids!

 For Mama